carloscfgos1980/REVIEW-React-Redux/redux/tutorials/learning-react-nikhil_1/README.md

 npm install @reduxjs/toolkit

 N: From scratch:
-npx install react-app my-app --templete redux
+npx create-react-app my-app --templete redux

 - This is for the second commint.
 It helps with the writing in Redux